“Noreferrer noopener”, are HTML attributes that can be added to outgoing links. What do these tags do and how they can impact your SEO efforts?

 <a href="https://www.example.com" rel="noopener">Link to Example.com</a>

-This is added automatically by WordPress on all external links that open in a new tab for security reasons and it is recommended that you keep it.
+WordPress adds this automatically to all external links that open in a new tab for security reasons, and it is recommended that you keep it.

-If you are not on WordPress, it is recommended to add the rel=”noopener” to all your external links that open in a new tab.
+If you are not on WordPress, adding the rel="noopener" to all your external links that open in a new tab is recommended.

 Rel=”noopener” and SEO

-Noopener has zero impact on your SEO so you can safely use it to enhance the security of your website.
+Noopener has zero impact on your SEO, so you can safely use it to enhance your website's security.

 Key Learnings

-Dealing with HTML tags and attributes is confusing for many people but that shouldn’t be the case with noreferrer and noopener.
+Dealing with HTML tags and attributes confuses many, but that shouldn’t be the case with noreferrer and noopener.

-If you are on WordPress, these tags are added automatically on external links that open in a new tab.
+If you are on WordPress, these tags are automatically added to external links that open in a new tab.

 The noopener is needed to enhance the security of your website and prevent other websites from gaining access to your page (through the browser session).

-The noreferrer is used to protect referral information from being passed to the target website and this also hides referral traffic in Google analytics.
+The noreferrer protects referral information from being passed to the target website, which hides referral traffic in Google Analytics.

 If you want other websites to see traffic from your website as ‘Referral traffic’, then simply do not open external links in a new tab.
 This will prevent WordPress from automatically adding the attributes to the links and everything is good.